airtai/fastagency/docs/docs/en/user-guide/runtimes/autogen/websurfer.md

 === "Enhancing an existing agent"

-    In this step, we create two agents and a web surfer tool:
+    In this step, we create two agents, a web surfer tool and set an initial message that will be displayed to users when the workflow starts:

     - **UserProxyAgent**: This agent simulates the user interacting with the system.